 Unusual Options Activity Insight: Luminar Technologies

-Luminar Technologies (NASDAQ:LAZR) shares experienced unusual options activity on Monday.
-The stock price moved down to $17.35 following the option alert.
+Shares of Luminar Technologies (NASDAQ:LAZR) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $18.21.

 - Option Type: SWEEP